anikaarevalo/healthcare_AI_agent/README.md

 My goal in this project is to prototype my own **tool-using AI agent** that is capable of interpreting natural language queries, make autonomous (accurate and appropriate) decisions, and act on them using the right tools at the right time.

-This app is a **minimum viable product (MVP)** reflecting key agentic design principles and integration of components (Agent, Chat Generator, and Tool class) into an intelligent system.
+This app is a **minimum viable product (MVP)** reflecting key agentic design principles and integration of components (Agent, Chat Generator, and Tool class) into an intelligent system as reusable pipelines.

 ---